alternativniy/vite-plugin-lazy-pages/README.md

   * **Type**: `(route: RouteObject) => (RouteObject | Promise<RouteObject>)`
   * **Default**: `undefined`

 You can extend the route with this function.
-You can see an example above
+You can see an example above.
+Also the route is already an extended route. `route.handle` is an object and contains a `pattern` field.